gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 </center>

-So we will use a one time ran script shown below:
+So we will run the one time script shown below:

 ```typescript
 import {